MicrosoftDocs/power-platform/power-platform/alm/move-from-unmanaged-managed-alm.md

    - If you have canvas apps or portals to convert, add them to a separate unmanaged solution.
 3. Add unmanaged and managed tables from production into the development environment.
    - If there are components in the production environment that aren't in the development environment, add the components into an unmanaged solution created in the production environment.
-   - Select **All components** when exporting custom tables that haven't don't exist in the development environment.
+   - Select **All components** when exporting custom tables that don't exist in the development environment.
    - For most other components, use the **Select components** option during export to select only those components that don't already exist in the development environment.
 More information: [Use segmented solutions](/power-platform/alm/segmented-solutions-alm)  <!-- not sure about this step -->
    - Import the unmanaged solution into the development environment.

 4. Export the unmanaged solution(s) as managed.
 More information: [Export solutions](/powerapps/maker/data-platform/export-solutions)
 5. Delete the unmanaged solution in your test and production environments.
 To do this, go to [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) > **Solutions** > select the unmanaged solution, and then on the command bar, select **Delete**.
 6. Test the managed solution.
+    - The test environment should be as similar to the production environment as possible.
+A sandbox copy of the production environment is usually best.
+More information: [Copy an environment](/power-platform/admin/copy-environment)
    - Import the managed solution into your test environment.
 More information: [Import solutions](/powerapps/maker/data-platform/import-update-export-solutions)
-   - The test environment should be as similar to the production environment as possible A a sandbox copy of the production environment is usually best.
-More information: [Copy an environment](/power-platform/admin/copy-environment)
+   - There are various types of tests you can use to check whether specific functions or features of your app are working correctly.
+Some of these tests include unit tests, end-to-end, and user acceptance tests (UAT).
+For canvas apps, consider using [Test Studio](/powerapps/maker/canvas-apps/test-studio).

 7. After testing is completed and validated, import the managed solution into your production environment.

 ## Next steps